kjelloh/advent_of_code_2021/README.md

 # day1
 Pitfalls for me in C++ for this puzzle.
 * I wanted to try C++20 std::ranges which was overkill for this puzzle and only created more work than called for.
-* To make the puzzle input become a range of integers I used std::sregex_token_iterator
+* To make the puzzle input become a range of integers I used std::sregex_token_iterator (I think std::istream_iterator would have sufficed for the simple input in this case)

 ```
 Result part1(auto const pData) {